BorisPolonsky/Neural-Network/readme.md

 * Bug huanted.
 * Ugly structure.
 * Unsatisfatory computational cost.
-* Algorithm for hidden layers to be implemented.
 * Data validation to be implemented.
-* Measures to approximate non-linear functions to be implemented.
+* Overfitting to be dealt with
 * Other possible issues.